carbonblack/carbon-black-cloud-threat-intelligence-connector/README.md

 $ python main.py process-server --help
 ```

+The default path for your config path is `{CURRENT_DIR}/config.yml`.

-This command will gather your config file and it will start to ingest STIX content that is served by those TAXII Servers.
+This command will get your config file and it will start to ingest STIX content that is served by those TAXII Servers.
 In the `configurator/config.yml.example` file you can find an example configuration that you can use to setup your STIX content providers.

 Alternatively if you have used our old connector you can use the `configurator/wizard.py` to migrate your old configuration into the new one.